Unique and Special Gift Ideas

 3. The Wright Stuff offers health care products that make life a little easier.
 Know a fishing fanatic who uses a wheelchair?
 How about getting them a fishing pole holder for their wheelchair.
 Do you have someone who just needs a little help getting in and out of chairs?
 This up-lift seat assist would be perfect.
 The UP-Lift Seat Assist seat lifting aid easily raises or lowers a person to or from most any chair.
 Check out the website for hundreds of cool ideas.

 4. Books!
 There are many inspirational and educational books out there that make wonderful gifts.
 For kids, “Hank, not your average chair”.
-A young girl named Allie, a wheelchair named Hank and a discovery that will educate and amaze!
-“Just an Accident” by Amy Montgomery who draws you into the essence of living with a spinal cord injury through Scott Remington’s moving story.
+A young girl named Allie, a wheelchair named Hank, and a discovery that will educate and amaze!
+“Just an Accident” by Amy Montgomery draws you into the essence of living with a spinal cord injury through Scott Remington’s moving story.
 Amy donates 10% of her $9.38 per-book royalties to the Christopher Reeve Foundation.

 5. Exercise equipment – all of us, regardless of our level of mobility, can always exercise more.
 Something as small as exercise bands, stress balls, to maybe a gym membership could help someone start off the new year on a positive note.

-6. Calendars are available from many organizations so not only can you give someone a great gift, you can also help a non-profit organization.
+6. Calendars are available from many organizations so not only can you give someone a great gift, but you can also help a non-profit organization.
 Here’s an adorable one: Canine Companions Puppy Calendar